Robert H. Ahlstrom New Investigator Award for Dental Informatics Research

 Dental students and dentists who have earned their dental degree no earlier than 2017 and dentists pursuing an additional degree or specialty are eligible to apply for the Robert H. Ahlstrom New Investigator Award.
 Permissible application submissions for the Robert H. Ahlstrom Award include: (a) an original standards-related research report completed within the academic year 2020-2022 but not published; (b) A standards-related article published within the academic year 2020-2022; or (c) A standards-related extended abstract or poster developed within the academic year 2020-2022.
 The abstract should include extended detail on methods and discussion sections.
 All submissions must include an explanation in 250 words or less of how the research addresses some aspect of the utilization of informatics standards in research or development of dental software, dental digital imaging systems or the electronic dental record; or contributes to the development of dental informatics standards.
 Applications are due by May 15, 2022.

 The awards committee and the ADA Council on Dental Practice will select the winner who will be notified in June.
-The winner will receive $1,000, domestic airfare and a three-night hotel stay to present their award-winning paper at the September 2019 ADA Standards Committee on Dental Informatics Meeting in San Francisco.
+The winner will receive $1,000, domestic airfare and a three-night hotel stay to present their award-winning paper at the October 2020 ADA Standards Committee on Dental Informatics Meeting in Orlando.
 The winner will also be announced in the ADA’s member publication, ADA News, and their paper will be eligible for publication.